berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 ```

 Such jobs will still preempt jobs run by non-group members, but the jobs can be preempted by jobs running in the `preemptive_high` QoS.

-Please contact SCF staff or group members for more details.